Code of Professional Practice

 Instructors are expected to take attendance every class hour and maintain accurate attendance records, both in hardcopy format and on the automation system.
 At the beginning of each quarter, instructors will receive the attendance lists for the class(es) they teach.
 Students must sign in for every class hour they attend.
 The instructor is then responsible for entering the attendance records into the automation system, which can be accessed from the BTU website (http://obs.btu.edu.tr/) using the instructor’s ID number and password.

 Weekly attendance should be entered no later than the following Monday at 17:00.
-Students should only be marked present or absent, unless special permission is obtained from the management.
-At the end of each quarter, hardcopies of the attendance records with student signatures should be delivered to Melih Yener in the Administrative Unit for archiving.
+Students should only be marked present or absent unless special permission is obtained from the management.
+At the end of each quarter, hard copies of the attendance records with student signatures should be delivered to Melih Yener in the Administrative Unit for archiving.

 2.2 Assessments and Exams

 In addition to maintaining accurate attendance records throughout each academic quarter, instructors are expected to maintain records of student assessment and exam scores.
-Instructors should maintain the hardcopy versions of the exams or assignments throughout the academic quarter and submit these documents to SFL Student Affairs in the Administrative Unit for archiving in three days after the announcement of the exam results.
-Additionally, instructors should enter their student exam and assessment scores into the automation system in a timely fashion.
+Instructors should maintain the hardcopy versions of the exams or assignments throughout the academic quarter and submit these documents to SFL Student Affairs in the Administrative Unit for archiving within three days after the announcement of the exam results.
+Additionally, instructors must enter their student exam and assessment scores into the automation system in a timely fashion.
 Instructors are encouraged to save and double-check the scores that they have entered before publishing the grades on the automation system.

 3. Working Hours